 Best Cardio Exercise Equipment for Apartments

-Garage Gym Reviews Head of Content Kate Meier tested the Niceday elliptical (alongside of myself) and was shocked at just how quiet it was.
+Garage Gym Reviews Head of Content Kate Meier tested the Niceday elliptical (alongside myself) and was shocked at just how quiet it was.
+Some of you know just how thin apartment walls are, which is why we recommend this elliptical for anyone who’s trying to respect their neighbors.
 For an elliptical priced under $600, the Niceday also impresses with a 400-pound user weight capacity, well above the industry standard.

 Even with the high user weight capacity, this machine has a smaller-than-average footprint, which makes it an ideal choice for apartment dwellers.
 Plus, the elliptical can be tipped onto the included transport wheels, so you can easily move it from place to place.